 By Ronni Newton

-Matthew Bonner had to miss his second-to-last day of fourth grade on Tuesday, with an excuse that probably had not been used at Bugbee Elementary School ever before: he was playing golf with some professional as the PGA tour came to Connecticut for the Travelers Championship.
+Matthew Bonner had to miss his second-to-last day of fourth grade on Tuesday, with an excuse that probably had not been used at Bugbee Elementary School ever before: he was playing golf with some professionals as the PGA tour came to Connecticut for the Travelers Championship.

 After writing an essay about what the experience would mean, and having met many of the PGA’s core “life skills” values, and having participated in the First Tee of Connecticut program since the age of 5, Matthew was one of 20 junior golfers, ages 8-18, chosen for the Eversource PGA Tour Player Experience on Tuesday afternoon.
 He also had the chance to participate in a Game Day Experience sponsored by the Federation of Christian Athletes (FCA) on Tuesday morning.